flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/mcdu.md

 ## Additional Guides and Information

-Learn how to setup the MCDU for flight here: [Preparing MCDU](../../../beginner-guide/preparing-mcdu.md)
+Learn how to set up the MCDU for flight here: [Preparing MCDU](../../../beginner-guide/preparing-mcdu.md)

 See our in-depth MCDU documentation here: [MCDU Documentation](../../mcdu/index.md)